maxim-tkachenko/uwp-visual-assets/README.md

 ![Tile background colour](/ScreenShots/TileBackgroundColour.png)

-The Visual Studio 2015 icon gives an indication of what an icon with a `transparent` background would look like.
+The Visual Studio Emulator for Android icon gives an indication of what an icon with a `transparent` background would look like.

 ### Windows 10 taskbar